 An insurance company’s investigation of a car accident may also entail in-person visits to assess the property damage, the hiring of crash reconstruction experts, a review of the claimant’s medical records, depositions, subpoenas, and more.
 The insurer will then give its opinion of who is to blame for the car accident.
 If you do not agree with the insurance company’s decision, you can file an appeal with help from an attorney.

-A Thornton car accident lawyer can help you with every stage of a car accident claim, including the determination of fault.
+A Denver car accident lawyer can help you with every stage of a car accident claim, including the determination of fault.
 A law firm has tools, resources and personnel to carefully evaluate a car accident for you and find out its cause.
 A lawyer can help you preserve and collect evidence to support a claim against the other driver or party involved in your crash.
 For more information about determining fault after a car accident, contact Dormer Harpring, LLC to request a free consultation.